GDQuest/website/content/post/2016/summer-news/index.md

 ## Krita 3.0.1 is out!

-Krita 3.0 .1 came out this week.
-Although it was just a minor bug-fixing release, it does add a number of new features to the program.
-These include soft proofing, mirror tool options, horizontal and vertical flip buttons in free transform mode, threshold and wavelet decompose, the ability to use the gradient map as a filter layer, and more!
-You can find the full release notes [on](https://krita.org/en/item/krita-3-0-1-update-brings-numerous-fixes/) the official website, and below is a video overview of most of these:
+[Omitted long matching line]

 {{< youtube 9S_x6koOVBo >}}

-There's also an [experimental Mac build](https://krita.org/en/item/experimental-osx-build-available/) with openGL support!
+There's also an [experimental Mac build](//krita.org/en/item/experimental-osx-build-available/) with openGL support!
 It needs extensive testing, so if you're a Mac user, it's time to get your hands dirty.

 ## The Swiss Game Academy

-In August, I was invited to the [Swiss Game Academy](http://gameacademy.ch/), a weeklong event where Swiss game developers team up to offer a very affordable training to students interested in game creation.
-At the same time, it is a game jam open to enthusiasts of any age, starting at 10!
-Although I'm French, I live next to the Swiss border, and I got in touch with developers last year.
-There are few game studios in the country, yet the indie scene is really lively.
-Many jams take place around the Geneva lake, and dozens of people meet monthly in Lausanne to share insights about their projects.
+[Omitted long matching line]

 <!-- TODO: Screenshot -->